 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Make sure you hire a licensed solar installer.
-This helps ensure that the work is done correctly using the most up-to-date installation methods.
-In Kansas, the state government hasn't implemented centralized solar contracting licenses, though some counties issue and require their own licenses for projects within their borders.
+It's important to hire a licensed solar installer.
+This helps ensure that the work is done properly using current best installation practices.
+In Kansas, the state government doesn't issue solar contracting licenses, though some cities issue and require their own licenses for projects within their borders.

-Check consumer review platforms like TrustPilot, the Better Business Bureau (BBB), and Google Reviews to see feedback from past customers about local solar companies.
-Detailed reviews can help you assess a company's dependability and level of service.
-Use caution with companies that have hardly any reviews or mostly negative ones.
+Check review sites like the Better Business Bureau (BBB), TrustPilot, and Google Reviews to see customer feedback about local solar companies.
+Detailed reviews can help you assess a company's dependability and customer service.
+Use caution with companies that have no reviews or mostly negative ones.

-Top-notch solar installations should come with strong workmanship and performance warranties.
-A workmanship guarantee covers installation defects, such as poor wiring, cracks in the panels, or poor alignment.
-A performance guarantee ensures a minimum energy output.
-Comprehensive guarantees indicate that a solar company believes in its work.
+Quality solar installations should have comprehensive workmanship and performance warranties.
+The workmanship guarantee covers any installation issues such as poor wiring, poor alignment, or cracks in the panels.
+The performance warranty promises a specific energy output level.
+Strong warranties indicate that a solar installer has faith in its installations.

 Incentive Amount: